DJeanS03/DJeanS03/README.md

 <br>

 ## 📈 Achievements

-- **Increased Efficiency**: Contributed to an increase in efficiency by X% in development and integration processes.
+- **Increased Efficiency**: Contributed to an increase in efficiency in development and integration processes.
-- **Customer Satisfaction**: Improved stakeholder satisfaction by Y% through timely and high-quality project deliveries.
+- **Customer Satisfaction**: Improved stakeholder satisfaction through timely and high-quality project deliveries.

 <br>